BeardedBry/BrianJavaScript30/README.md

 ## Project 10 - HTML5 Video Player, Project 11 - KONAMI Sequence
 Simple enough challenges, compared to some of the earlier ones.

+## Project 11 - Slide in on Scroll